shraddhapiparia/proteomics_npx_analysis/README.md

 These scripts support:

 - protein-wise regression analyses
-- subgroup comparisons
+- subgroup comparisons with healthy cohort
 - age and sex sensitivity analyses
 - covariate diagnostics
 - summary tables for interpretation

-### 2. Pediatric subtype and covariate sensitivity analysis
+### 2. Pediatric covariate sensitivity analysis

-The subtype analysis focuses on whether protein associations remain stable after accounting for available covariates such as age and sex.

-This is intended to distinguish proteins that are robust across model specifications from proteins whose associations may be sensitive to demographic imbalance or model adjustment.
+Two proteins (TNFRSF11B and CCL2) reached nominal significance in the subtype comparison only after adjustment for age and sex.
+To characterize this discrepancy, a diagnostic analysis was run to understand whether the gain in significance reflects confounding, suppression, or improved precision.

 ### 3. UK Biobank RAP analysis